 The Writer’s Block Problem

 Some folks encourage a march on, little soldier motif.
 Others insist inspiration WILL blossom IF you sit steadfast.
-Other purported solutions simply vary the same stick with it scheme.
-For me, those alleged remedies only stir the soup of my discontent.
+Other purported solutions simply vary the same stick with it mantra.
+Me no think so!
+Those alleged remedies only stir the soup of my discontent.

 Tackling the Writer’s Block Dilemma